EmceeCiao/mako-fast-reads/doc/read_only_fast_path.md

     - `Sto::start_transaction()` starts a generic transaction.
     - `Sto::start_read_only_transaction()` starts a transaction with `is_read_only_fast_path_` set and an early snapshot, useful for examples/tests.
     - Earlier iterations experimented with **automatic promotion at commit time** (“if no writes, treat as fast‑path read‑only”), but this proved fragile: it interacted badly with fast‑path fallbacks (leading to recursion/looping in CI) and made serializability reasoning harder.
 The epic now treats the fast path as an **explicit mode chosen at transaction start**, not something inferred or promoted mid‑transaction or mid‑commit.
+  - **Caveat:** The fast read‑only path depends on the closed‑timestamp / replication machinery.
+When `BenchmarkConfig::getInstance().getIsReplicated()` is false (single‑replica runs), fast‑path helpers are effectively disabled so the system falls back to the baseline Mako behavior.
+Any performance comparisons should note that follower‑read gains only apply to replicated deployments.

 ---